Honoring the 2020 Idealists of the Year

 Global Prairie celebrates our colleague, Mike, as the ultimate idealist and someone who epitomizes our Global Prairie belief that business, and its leaders, should be a force for good in the world.

 After graduating college, Mr. Kastelein was just on the hunt to find a job.
 But what he found when got to Central High School (CHS) was a welcoming team and the space to make a huge difference in the lives of students each day.
-Throughout his last 4 year at CHS, he’s been able to help students get their driver’s license, support them through depression, and make decisions on what to do after they graduate.
+Throughout his last four years at CHS, he’s been able to help students get their driver’s license, support them through depression and make decisions on what to do after they graduate.
 One of his favorite parts of his job is when he gets to help and work alongside his fellow teachers.
-In his spare time, Mr. Kastelein is also a small group and an elementary teacher for the kids at his church, Hillsong Kansas City.
+In his spare time, Mr. Kastelein is also a small group and elementary teacher for the kids at his church, Hillsong Kansas City.
 In all that he does, it’s so clear how much he puts students first and continues to work to support them on their way to success.

 Lisa is a Kansas City native, exemplifying the warmth, compassion, and energy of our region.
-With her husband, Gary, she raised two children in KC.
+With her husband, Gary, she raised two children in Kansas City.
 Lisa joined CommunityAmerica in 2017 in a role where she often interacts with members at difficult times.
 Frequently, members are upset when they initially connect with her, but Lisa’s compassion and experience help to find them the best possible outcome.
-But Lisa does even more as both a Culture Champion for CommunityAmerica and as a volunteer for Harvesters, Rose Brooks, and other organizations.
+But Lisa does even more as both a Culture Champion for CommunityAmerica and as a volunteer for Harvesters, Rose Brooks and other organizations.
 She also teaches religious education to little ones at her church.
 When her daughter and son-in-law relocated to Dallas, Lisa and Gary began traveling there frequently to maintain a special connection with her three grandchildren.
 And it’s not uncommon for Lisa to take her mother and aunts out for a movie or concert.
 She cares for the people around her and when you spend just a little time with her, you take a bit of that warmth with you.
 She impacts the lives of those who enter her circle and quietly inspires others to give of themselves.
 CommunityAmerica is proud to honor Lisa Phillips.

-Nominated by Terry and John Petersen, Britt Pumphrey is the Principal at Apache Innovative School.
+Nominated by Terry and John Petersen, Britt Pumphrey is the principal at Apache Innovative School.

 As Britt began his career, he wasn’t asking himself what job he wanted to do, he asked himself what industries are providing equity and empowering others.
-Britt describes education as a field that both frees and oppresses people; his career as a teacher, and eventually a principal, is driven by making sure every individual knows and feels their importance, and their value.
-That his students who may face challenges have the tools to take them head on and that teachers are empowered to change lives.
+Britt describes education as a field that both frees and oppresses people; his career as a teacher, and eventually a principal, is driven by making sure every individual knows and feels their importance and their value.
+That his students, who may face challenges, have the tools to take them head on and that teachers are empowered to change lives.
 Apache Innovative is a beautifully diverse elementary school in Shawnee Mission School District.
-There are 550 students, more than 14 languages, no majority ethnicity, and a team of passionate and dynamic educators.
+There are 550 students, more than 14 languages, no majority ethnicity and a team of passionate and dynamic educators.